 On the other hand, you also can’t expect to win a $1M deal spending only $5 to support the sales effort!
 This indicates there are different B2B sales methods.

-Despite all the fancy names of sales methodologies listed above, B2B sales is really only governed by five methodologies.
+Despite all the fancy names of sales methodologies listed above, B2B sales is really only governed by five approaches:

 1. DIY Self Service: A complete end-to-end web experience where clients educate themselves and complete the purchase online.
 For example, Atlassian made waves by growing to a huge size using a very low-touch sales model.